-- Ending ambulance queues at London's A&E Department: panel discussion and presentation including the LAS Director of Operations - Developing the LAS Emergency Operations Centre, presented by the Deputy Director of Operations - Control Services - LAS Out of Special Measures, presented by the Chief Quality Officer and LAS Lead Commissioner - Diversity and Leadership in the NHS is not an optional extra, presented by Roger Kline, Research Fellow at Middlesex University - Urgent and Emergency Care for Homeless People in London, presented jointly by the LAS Adult Safeguarding Team and Shelter - Epilepsy as a Medical Emergency, presented by an LAS Advanced Paramedic Practitioner, a patient and his carer - Development of Maternity Services at the LAS, presented by the Consultant Midwife - Digital Developments in the LAS, presented by the Chief Clinical Information Officer and Chief Information Officer for the LAS - The London Assembly Review of the LAS, presented by the Chair of the London Assembly Health Committee - Creation of a patient and public involvement panel with the LAS Academy
+- Ending ambulance queues at London's A&E Department: panel discussion and presentation including the LAS Director of Operations. - Developing the LAS Emergency Operations Centre, presented by the Deputy Director of Operations - Control Services. - LAS Out of Special Measures, presented by the Chief Quality Officer and LAS Lead Commissioner. - Diversity and Leadership in the NHS is not an optional extra, presented by Roger Kline, Research Fellow at Middlesex University. - Urgent and Emergency Care for Homeless People in London, presented jointly by the LAS Adult Safeguarding Team and Shelter. - Epilepsy as a Medical Emergency, presented by an LAS Advanced Paramedic Practitioner, a patient and his carer. - Development of Maternity Services at the LAS, presented by the Consultant Midwife. - Digital Developments in the LAS, presented by the Chief Clinical Information Officer and Chief Information Officer for the LAS. - The London Assembly Review of the LAS, presented by the Chair of the London Assembly Health Committee.